Is EVA Foam Suitable for Automotive Use?

 Conclusion

-EVA foam can be suitable for automotive use when the application requires lightweight cushioning, vibration reduction, anti-rattle performance, protective padding, or custom die-cut foam components.
-However, it must be selected carefully based on density, thickness, compression recovery, adhesive compatibility, heat resistance, odor control, and long-term aging performance.
+EVA foam can be suitable for automotive use when the application requires lightweight cushioning, light vibration reduction, anti-rattle performance, surface protection, gap filling, protective packaging or custom die-cut foam parts.

 Need Custom Solutions?